 Research agenda

-The specific priorities for the research project are as follows:
+The specific priorities for this scoping survey were as follows:

 1. To develop a bibliography of existing published sources on media policy, law and regulation.